 Sheet Pan Spring Salmon, Potatoes and Snap Peas

 This recipe is an easy sheet pan meal with fresh spring flavors.
-You’re going to love it for all your spring and summer get togethers.
+You’re going to love it for all your spring and summer get together.

 I’m a big fan of a sheet pan meal.
 Who isn’t?!